IBM/ibm-software-hub-argocd/README.md

-# ibm-software-hub-argocd
 ArgoCD based installer for CPD and WatsonX services.
+Currently this is a tech preview and under constant developing.

+Check the `/doc` folder for instructions and documentations.